Rikemannen/obsidian-sync/Journal/September 23 2025.md

 He will know what a skirt is tho, but thats not the point im trying to get across.

 Taking attention away from [[Fuck it, journal²]] for a while, i am earning money like crazy after buying marble stuff and upgrading my meals in rt3!!
 Also i got a warning by roblox for saying gg and stuff while i played ragdoll universe.

+I played a lot of rt3 and then we ate fish stocks, this is supposed to be before last chunky of text but whatever.
+I am now gonna sleep.